Thedevelop3r/problem-1-circle-color-trigger/README.md

 next ?

-make a computer game where computer selects a color randomly and user has to guess the color. upon success or failure show a which computer color and win/lose message.
+make a computer game where computer selects a color randomly and user has to guess the color. upon success or failure show computer selected color and win/lose message.